BVLC/caffe/docs/installation.md

 ### OpenMP (optional)

 Caffe can use OpenMP for parallel execution of CPU layers.
 OpenMP is supported (and delivered) by most of [compilers](http://openmp.org/wp/openmp-compilers/).
-To have Caffe use OpenMP uncomment USE_OPENMP := 1 Makefile.config (when using cmake, add -DUSE_OPENMP=ON to your commandline invoking cmake)
+Caffe is using OpenMP be default, to have it disabled please uncomment USE_OPENMP := 0 Makefile.config (when using cmake, add -DUSE_OPENMP=OFF to your commandline invoking cmake)

 ### Python and/or MATLAB Caffe (optional)